Alligatore3/nuxt-wordpress/README.md

 ```
 - Once you have the URL you have to compose it inside `/wordpress.config.js`.
 This is **crucial**.

+That's it, you should be able to run the commands below without any problems.

 ## Build Setup

 ```bash